macj314/pierres-treats/README.md

 ## Description

-_This is a project that allows users to add and track stylists in a database.
-The user should be able to view all stylists, and their clients._
+_This is a project that allows users to add and track flavors and treats in a database.
+The user should be able to register and login to the site.
+They can then add, view, edit, and delete all of their flavors and treats._

 ## Setup/Installation Requirements